Jarmill/jarmill.github.io/_projects/acv_project.md

     </div>
 </div>
 <div class="caption">
-    Track profile when the pod moves at 400 mph
+    Track profile when the pod moves at 400 mph.
 </div>

 We developed a nonlinear model based on a Forchheimer porosity approximation for the heave motion of the bagged ACV.
 The model matches experimental findings of the pod dynamics: the pod is stable at atmospheric pressure and tends to oscillate (approaching instability) at tube (near-vacuum) pressure.
 We developed a control strategy and certified stability using a sum-of-squares verified Lyapunov function.
 The controlled pod rejects the track height disturbance and results in a smooth ride.